Advancing excellence at scale through a thriving professoriate

 About FAN

-The Ivy+ Faculty Advancement Network (FAN) is a consortium of thirteen national research universities collaborating to advance diversity and inclusion in the American professoriate.
-FAN is organized by leaders in faculty affairs, faculty development, and diversity, equity, and inclusion who are seeking collaborations of consequence that reimagine the norms, structures, policies, and programs that shape university cultures and the academic workforce.
+The Ivy+ Faculty Advancement Network (FAN) is a consortium of thirteen national research universities organized by leaders in faculty affairs, faculty development, faculty advancement, and graduate studies who are seeking collaborations of consequence that reimagine the norms, structures, policies, and programs that shape university cultures and the academic workforce.

 About the Andrew W. Mellon Foundation